hnazila71/hnazila71/README.md

 <br>

 **Undergraduate Thesis & Publication**

-*Development of a Payroll Module: Fingerprint Integration and Automated Position-Based Salary Calculation with KinderFin 2.0* - Surabaya
+*Payroll Module Development: Fingerprint Integration and Automated Salary Calculation Based on Position Using KinderFin* - Surabaya
 Mar 2025 – Aug 2025
 * Authored a scientific paper based on this project, published in *JURNAL TEKNIK ITS*.
 * Developed a payroll module for the KinderFin 2.0 application that successfully resolved inefficiencies in manual salary systems.